That 'explosive' House intel committee document — an update

 However, CNN reports that the memo concludes the judge who signed off on FISA surveillance warrants for members of Trump’s team during the campaign was not given full information about the dossier used in at least one application.
 A source “familiar with the document” said the judge was not told that the document was paid for by the Democratic sources.

-Speaking of deceiving the FISC court, Joseph diGenova, in an interview with Ginni Thomas for the Daily Caller, discusses a FISC court opinion of April 27, 2017 that accused the Obama administration of lying to court and of abusive use of material obtained through authorized surveillance.
+Speaking of deceiving the FISA court, Joseph DiGenova, in an interview with Ginni Thomas for the Daily Caller, discusses a FISA court opinion of April 27, 2017 that accused the Obama administration of lying to court and of abusive use of material obtained through authorized surveillance.
 The opinion found that the FBI distributed such material to “contractors.”
 The names of the contractors are redacted, but DiGenova believes they include Fusion GPS and Crowd Strike.
 Crowd Strike was the DNC’s private security firm.

 DiGenova goes on to argue that, without a justifiable law enforcement or national security reason, the FBI “created false facts so that they could get surveillance warrants.”
 In the process, he says, the FBI committed crimes.